AbdelrahmanYoussef74/Distance-Measuring-System-/README.md

 # Distance-Measuring-System-

-Hardware and Components
+* Hardware and Components:
-ATmega32 Microcontroller with a frequency of 8 MHz.
+- ATmega32 Microcontroller with a frequency of 8 MHz.
-Ultrasonic sensor HC-SR04.
+- Ultrasonic sensor HC-SR04.
-4x16 LCD.
+- 4x16 LCD.
-Appropriate cables and connectors for wiring.
+- Appropriate cables and connectors for wiring.
-Power supply for the components.
+- Power supply for the components.
-Drivers
+- Drivers
+* GPIO Driver:
-GPIO Driver: Implement a GPIO driver for controlling general-purpose input/output pins without referencing any specific course material.
+  Implement a GPIO driver for controlling general-purpose input/output pins without referencing any specific course material.

+* ICU Driver:
-ICU Driver: Create an Input Capture Unit (ICU) driver for capturing time intervals without referring to any particular course materials.
+- Create an Input Capture Unit (ICU) driver for capturing time intervals without referring to any particular course materials.
 Configure the ICU to work with a frequency of F_CPU/8 and to detect the rising edge as the first edge.
 The ICU_init and ICU_setCallBack functions should be used for setting up the ICU.

+* LCD Driver:
-LCD Driver: Implement an LCD driver to control the 4x16 LCD display without referring to any specific course material.
+- Implement an LCD driver to control the 4x16 LCD display without referring to any specific course material.
 Use an 8-bit data mode.
 Connect the control pins and data pins as follows:

 RS → PB0
 RW → Ground